foxBMS/foxbms-1/documentation/sphinx/software_documentation/modules/com/com.rst

-reset                       enforces complete software reset using HAL_NVIC_SystemReset() watchdogtest                performs watchdog test, watchdog timeout results in system reset (predefined 1s) setsoc xxx.xxx              set SOC value (000.000% - 100.000%) ceX                         enables contactor number X (only possible if BMS is in no error state) cdX                         disables contactor number X (only possible if BMS is in no error state)
+reset                       enforces complete software reset using HAL_NVIC_SystemReset() watchdogtest                performs watchdog test, watchdog timeout results in system reset (predefined 1s) setsoc xxx.xxx              set SOC value (000.000% - 100.000%) contactor enable X          enables contactor number X (only possible if BMS is in no error state) contactor disable X         disables contactor number X (only possible if BMS is in no error state)
 ==========================  ==========================================================================================